rogin/Snippets/Connect/HowDoI.md

 ````

 _pacmano_
-If xml/hl7 I delete via for loop in reverse order.
-deleting a segment messes up the array offset which does not happen if you do it in reverse order
+If xml/hl7, I delete via for loop in reverse order. deleting a segment messes up the array offset which does not happen if you do it in reverse order,

 _agermano_: